-Today’s article is the 101st and marks this column’s 2nd anniversary; as with any milestone, reflection is advisable.
-Only editorial space limits the depth to which we can reflect and so we’ll look at twelve ways in which we can connect with the buyer; which is the underlying theme of Sales Pitch.
+Today’s article is the 101st and marks this column’s 2nd anniversary.
+As with any milestone, reflection is advisable.
+Only editorial space limits the depth to which we can reflect and so we’ll look at twelve ways in which we can connect with the buyer.
+After all connection is the underlying theme of Sales Pitch.

 1. “Third World is a state of the mind and until we change our attitude as Africans, if there is a fourth, fifth and even sixth world, we will be in it.”
 (PLO Lumumba ).